microsoft/azure_arc/docs/azure_jumpstart_arcbox/DataOps/_index.md

   - Korea Central
   - Southeast Asia

-- **ArcBox DataOps requires 30 B-series vCPUs** when deploying with default parameters such as VM series/size.
+- **ArcBox DataOps requires 42 B-series vCPUs and 56 DSv4 vCPUs** when deploying with default parameters such as VM series/size.
 Ensure you have sufficient vCPU quota available in your Azure subscription and the region where you plan to deploy ArcBox.
 You can use the below Az CLI command to check your vCPU utilization.

   ```shell
   az vm list-usage --location <your location> --output table